solliancenet/tech-immersion-data-ai/day1-exp4/README.md

     ![The tech-immersion resource group is selected.](media/tech-immersion-rg.png "Resource groups")

-2. Select **tech-immersion-databricks** from the list of resources.
+2. Prior to using ADF to move data into your ADLS Gen2 instance, you must create a filesystem in ADLS Gen2.
+This will be done using an Azure Databricks notebook.
+Select **tech-immersion-databricks** from the list of resources.

     ![The Databricks resource is selected from the list of resources in the tech-immersion resource group.](media/tech-immersion-rg-databricks.png "Tech Immersion resource group")